Silarn/EDMC-BioScan/README.md

 ## Installation

-### EDMC Prebuilt EXE (Windows)
-* Download the [latest release] zip file for Windows
+* Download the [latest release] of both BioScan and ExploData
+  * Users of the prebuilt Windows EXE EDMC must use the Windows EXE version of ExploData
+  * Native python users should use the native python version
+  * There is only one version of BioScan moving forward
+  * If you use [Pioneer], make sure the version you're using is up-to-date with ExploData
-* Extract the `.zip` archive that you downloaded into the EDMC `plugins` folder
+* Extract the `.zip` archives that you downloaded into the EDMC `plugins` folder
   * This is accessible via the plugins tab in the EDMC settings window
-* Start or restart EDMC to register the plugin and run any necessary database migrations

-### Native Python Execution
-* Download and extract the [latest release] zip file for native python into the EDMC `plugins` directory
+  * ExploData must be named as it is packaged, or you will run into trouble loading dependencies
+* For native python users:
   * Run `pip install -r requirements.txt` within the plugin directory to install SQLAlchemy
   * Ensure the correct `pip` is used for Python 3.11
 * Start or restart EDMC to register the plugin and run any necessary database migrations